 We say opposites attract – but that’s really a whole heap of bullshit.
 We prefer to date people that fall inside our type, and not much else.

 The truth is – we are only attracted to a small subset of the general population.
 Some of it is biological.
 Some of it is environmental.
-But the truth remains: everyone has a type, and they rarely are attracted to, or date outside of it.

 That doesn’t make any of us racist.
 We can’t control who we are attracted to.
 Attraction is stimulated by chemicals in the brain that we have 0 control over.

 The takeaway here is simple: even if she doesn’t want to date you, if she was attracted to you once, she likely still finds you physically attractive – because you are her type.